vacu9708/Study-records/Web development/Auth/readme.md

 Unlike session objects that can be revoked as the server wants, access tokens cannot be revoked until it expires because the decoupling is why access tokens are used.<br>
 This is why access tokens are short-lived.
 However, it is inconvenient and disruptive to UX to ask the user to re-authenticate every time the access token expires.<br>
-Refresh tokens that have a longer expiration time and can be revoked freely can be used to reissue access tokens.<br>
+Therefore, use refresh tokens that have a longer expiration time and can be revoked freely to reissue access tokens.<br>
 The refersh token is not stateless but is not sent as frequently.
 #### `Pre conditions`
 The server sent an access token and a refresh token to the client and the refresh token is stored in Redis including its revocation info.<br>